 Wouters (b.
-1958 Brussels), lived and worked in Paris, Tokyo, Italy, Dubai, and Los Angeles.
+1958 Brussels), lived and worked in Paris, Tokyo, Italy, Dubai, Los Angeles and Brussels.

 Studied drawing from an early age, then Ballet, filmmaking and various performing arts.